torryatco/Redesign-spr25/readme.md

 ### Form Elements

-`<form>`:
+The `<form>` tag:

 - action - specifies where to send the user when a form is submitted
 - method - specifies the HTTP method to use when sending form-data
-- novalidate - turns validation off, typically used when you provide your own custom validations routines
+- novalidate - turns validation off, typically used when you provide your own custom validation routines

 `<fieldset>`: